-The system is dedicated to achieving a comprehensive overview of vessel identify (current and historic), ownership, authorisation, compliance history, photo database, positional and other relevant information.
+The system is dedicated to achieving a comprehensive overview of vessel identity (current and historic), ownership, authorisation, compliance history, photo database, positional and other relevant information.
 Analytical functionality is built into the system to assist in the identification of vessels and companies of interest, changes in information and identity, and risk behaviour by fishing operators.
 Information is sourced from thousands of public and subscription sources, from satellite and land based data, documents, photos, and on-the-ground intelligence sources.

 Combined IUU List

 The Combined IUU List provides an up to date record of the current best-known identities and operations of all vessels that currently appear on lists of recognised IUU fishing vessels maintained by Regional Fisheries Management Organisations (RFMOs)